Diversity is Key: Fantasy football dream teams under budget constraints: Introduction

 Sports have fascinated and entertained people for thousands of years \cite{Thuillier2004}.
 People enjoy not only playing sports but also being a fan and cheering for their favorite competitor or team.
 Fans also like to place wagers on sporting events and competitions \cite{Holt2011}.
 Sports betting has a long history dating back thousands of years, like in ancient Rome where bets could be placed at chariot races \cite{Rodolfo1892}.
 Betting on sports continued through the years into modern times, and today sports betting is a major industry attracting billions of customers \cite{Forbes}.

-While one can bet on real-life matches, fantasy sports\footnote{Fantasy sports are a class of multiplayer games based on real life sport players’ performances.} allow fans to play the role of team manager and bet on the fantasy teams they create.
+While one can bet on real-life matches, fantasy sports allow fans to play the role of team manager and bet on the fantasy teams they create.
+Fantasy sports are a class of multiplayer games based on real life sport players’ performances.
 They date back to at least the 1950s when Wilfred Winkenbach created fantasy golf \cite{Kissel2017, RuihleyVoice2021}.
 Fantasy sports were introduced to academia in 1960 when Harvard University sociologist William Gamson started the ``Baseball Seminar'' where colleagues would form rosters that earned points based on the players' final standings in batting average, RBI, ERA, and wins \cite{Davis2006,gamson1976}.
 The landmark ``Rotisserie League'' was also based on Major League Baseball and founded by Daniel Okrent in the 1980s \cite{Ploeg2021}.
 Fantasy sports gained tremendous popularity during the 1990s as widespread internet access became available \cite{RuihleyVoice2021}, with the foundation of the Fantasy Sports Trade Association in 1998 \cite{BillingsFantasy2013}.
 Over 50 million Americans play fantasy sports \cite{Foster2020, King2017, Dyreson2019}.
 In India, there are around 100 million users playing Fantasy cricket \cite{Brettenny2012, Adhikari2020,Naha2021,Karthik2021, Kaur2020}.
 Globally, fantasy sports is a multibillion dollar industry \cite{South2019, Ruihley2021}.

-However, anyone can play fantasy football for free.
-For Fantasy Premier League (FPL), you begin with a budget of 100 million pounds and imagine that you are the manager of a Premier League football team.
+Anyone can play fantasy football for free.
+For Fantasy Premier League (FPL), you begin with a budget of 100 million pounds and act as the manager of a Premier League football team.
 Adhering to your budget, you select fifteen players: two goalkeepers, five defenders, five midfielders, and three forwards.
 The basic aim of FPL is to accumulate as many points as possible across the season.
 From your squad of 15 players, you must select a starting XI for each game week; a game week usually consists of 10 games played during the season.
 The players you select for each game week receive points based on their real-world performances.
 You can put your team in any formation, although there must always be one goalkeeper, at least three defenders and at least one forward selected at all times.
 There are many further details involved in playing FPL which can be found on the official \href{https://www.premierleague.com/}{FPL homepage.}